 Using the EasyAzon Plugin to Insert Links

-So, rather than go over to Amazon.com to find your product and then copy and paste the link, you can have the plugin do it directly for you within WordPress.
+So, rather than going over to Amazon.com to find your product and then copy and paste the link, you can have the plugin do it directly for you within WordPress post or page.

 Here's an image of the EasyAzon plugin in action:

 So, this is located directly below where you create a post in your WordPress text editor.

 All you have to do is type in your search query (mine is “tom brown tracker knife” above), then hit search.